 There's a fundamental inconsistency in blessing God with our words (as we've been doing this morning) and then turning around and cursing other people who are his image bearers.
 How would you feel if I praised you and then turned around and cursed your children (or your parents or your siblings)?
 Cursing people is the opposite of what God calls us to do.
-1 Peter 3:9, for example, speaks of . . .
+1 Peter 3:9, for example, tells us:

-9 not returning evil for evil or insult for insult, but giving a blessing instead; for you were called for the very purpose that you might inherit a blessing.
+9 Do not repay evil for evil or reviling for reviling, but on the contrary, bless, for to this you were called, that you may obtain a blessing.

 Most of the time we feel fully justified in insulting other people, don't we?
 "They insulted me, so I have a right to insult them."
 Not if you're a follower of Christ.
-We were called to imitate Christ who loved his enemies and prayed for those who persecuted him.
+We are called to imitate Christ who loved his enemies and prayed for those who persecuted him.
 It may feel good when you return evil for evil or insult for insult; but it's a betrayal of your calling in Christ.

-Some of the biggest regrets I have over the past 40+ years as a believer involve things I've said that I wish I hadn't - careless words, hurtful words, and self-promoting words.
+Some of the biggest regrets I have over the past 45 years as a believer involve things I've said that I wish I hadn't - careless words, hurtful words, and self-promoting words.
 I've had to apologize for my words more than anything else as a pastor, husband, dad, and friend.
+James' warning about destructive words rings very true to me.